Treatment Methods And Rehab In Indonesia

 Drugs In Indonesia

 Indonesia has a rapid and rising challenge with drug abuse despite its Muslim origins.
 UNAIDSs notes a third of people who inject drugs live in the Asia and Pacific region.
 Six million people have reputedly fallen to the grips of drug use.
 Indonesia has high child drug abuse cases, composed of child drug dealers and child traffickers who are vulnerable to exploitation and overdose.
 Furthermore, it has a reputation for being a drug trafficking hub in Southeast Asia, with an unfortunate history of narcotic abuse.
-Indonesia’s “war on drugs” has fallen to strict laws permitting law enforcement to shoot drug dealers on sight to aggressively tackle Indonesia’s drug problem.
+Indonesia’s “war on drugs” has morphed into strict laws permitting law enforcement to shoot drug dealers on sight to aggressively tackle Indonesia’s drug problem.

 Make a Call (855) 826-4464